My Jaw Pops When I’m Chewing. Should I Be Concerned? (How to Get Relief)

 Millions of Americans report having the same issue.
 Something to keep in mind is that although it’s a common experience, that doesn’t make it normal.

-When not accompanied by pain or discomfort however, jaw popping when eating or speaking it’s not usually a cause for great concern.
+If your jaw pops and you’re not experiencing pain or discomfort, it’s not usually a cause for great concern.

 Some of the innocuous reasons people experience clicks and pops in the jaw include: